(this is a demo site)

 (Please mention in the check for which cause you donate).

-The program is designed especially for the enjoyment and education of young people.
+The music program was designed by a Jazz Hall of Fame artist especially for young people; to educate, excite and engage them with the rhythm and vibrant sounds of jazz, and with program additions by creative jazz musician/teacher performers, the concert has evolved into an exciting interactive and memorable music education experience for elementary school children.
+Three separate groups of musicians present over 60 concerts which benefit more than 16,000 elementary school children.
+The musicians selected to perform are among the finest jazz artist/educators in Los Angeles and have played with nationally and internationally known jazz artists.
 During concerts, students are introduced to the instruments and their capabilities; they see a demonstration of how the musicians relate to each other in the improvisational style of jazz; they are exposed to different forms of jazz and hear how they developed historically; they learn how jazz is related to current forms of pop music and they interact with musicians in clapping, marching and dancing.
-Students learn about Latin jazz and its relationship with American jazz as introduced by a Spanish-speaking musician and they learn that jazz provides equal opportunity for women from a female member of the group.
+Students learn about Latin jazz as introduced by a Spanish-speaking musician and they learn that jazz provides equal opportunity for women from a female member of the group.

 – Click below to watch a video on Jazz in Schools –